gruntjs/grunt-contrib-jshint/README.md

 Type: `Object`
 Default value: `null`

-An object of global variables, with keys as names and a boolean value to determine if they are assignable.
-This is not a standard JSHint option, but gets passed into the `JSHINT` function as its third argument.
+A map of global variables, with keys as names and a boolean value to determine if they are assignable.
+This is not a standard JSHint option, but is passed into the `JSHINT` function as its third argument.
 See the [JSHint documentation][] for more information.

 #### jshintrc
 Type: `String`